awei01/meteor-configurator/README.md

 # Meteor Configurator #

-Simple package to help manage a configuration object.
+*Server Only* Simple package to help manage a configuration object.
 You can get/set keys and values in an object and `Configurator` will help manage those items.

 ## Motivation ##